Skip to main navigation menu Skip to main content Skip to site footer

 The Submission Process

 Papers submitted for publication are initially considered by the Editor-in-Chief and the Editorial Board.
-Following this initial evaluation, papers will then be read by up to three outside peer-reviewers or returned to the author for revision.
+Following this initial evaluation, papers will then be reviewed by up to three outside peer-reviewers or returned to the author for revision.
 The initial consideration by the Editorial Board and peer-review is undertaken with the greatest possible speed and is usually completed within two months of submission.
-Articles submitted for publication should not have been previously published or be under concurrent review by another journal or as part of an edited book.
+Articles submitted for publication must not have been previously published or be under concurrent review by another journal or as part of an edited book.
 The Editor-in-Chief is available to consult with potential authors prior to the submission of a manuscript for formal consideration.

 The Submission Deadline

-INContext is published twice a year: November 30 and May 30.
+INContext is published twice a year: November 30 and April 30.
 The rolling submission deadlines are two months prior to publication.

 Author’s Initial Submission Checklist